Birds Nesting on my Patio - From Eggs to Empty Nest - Photos and Video

 Coaching from the Sidelines

-They have learned their songs well and are prepared to recognized their parents voices when they leave the nest.
+They have learned their songs well and are prepared to recognize their parent's voices when they leave the nest.

 Now when feeding time has come, you can hear the flapping of little wings as they encouraged their parents to feed them.
 This behavior I assume also exercised their wings in preparation for flight.